 - building a fort with couch cushions

-Be sure to check out more motor skill topics:
+Be sure to check out more preschool activities and motor skill activities: